LightningCreations/lclib/doc/Time.md

 If defined, then the implementation supports the changes to the chrono library made in C++20.
 While this macro is defined and `__cplusplus` is greater than 201703L, the Time Library operates in C++20 mode, otherwise the time library operates in C++17 mode.

-If this macro is undefined, the implementation may still partially support the changes (for example, conversion from time_points of various clocks to Instants).
+If this macro is undefined, the implementation may still partially support the changes (for example, conversion from `time_points` of various clocks to Instants).
+It may also support some of these changes when this macro is defined but `__cplusplus` is not greater than 201703L.

 ## Type definitions ##